TEA purchases a wide variety of goods and services including, but not limited to, the following:

 All agency procurements over $25,000 are posted electronically to the Electronic State Business Daily (outside source).

 As required by Texas Government Code §§ 2054.126 (d)(4) and 2261.253, TEA provides a list of all current agency contracts.
-The information on the linked page will be updated periodically and generally contain information for contracts valued over $15,000.
+The information on the linked page will be updated periodically and contain information for no-bid contracts and contracts valued over $15,000.

 Historically Underutilized Businesses (HUBs)